TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 [list_of_parameters_of_layer_0, list_of_parameters_of_layer_1, list_of_parameters_of_layer_2, ...]
 ```

 The parameter vector for setting the weights is a list of list.
+The type of Neural Network decides the layer that are to be used in the network.
 Each layer follows a particular pattern of how the weights are set from the vector.

-#### Static Layer
+#### Static Neural Network

-The format followed is:
+For Static Neural Networks, all the layers follow the given format:

 ```python
 [w_11, w_21, w_12, w_22, w_13, w_23, a_1g, a_2g, a_3g, a_1b, a_2b, a_3b, w_11, w_21, w_31, ...]